 Let’s keep this mind: All of the expensive Gear in the world will not make up for the Wet-Gear between our ears … It’s time we all stop worrying about the tools we use and focus on the process we use before depressing the shutter.

-Joseph Cristina is a professional photographer based in West Palm Beach, Florida and has over 18 years of experience in both Photography and Graphic / Media production.
-Click the links below to find out more about him.
+Joseph Cristina is a professional photographer based in West Palm Beach, Florida and has over 24 years of experience in both Photography and Graphic / Media production.